Democratic Congressional Campaign Committee

-The Democratic Congressional Campaign Committee (DCCC) (Note: Pronounced /diː 'trɪpəl siː/ DEE-_-TRIH-pəl-_-SEE; sometimes abbreviated as /diː trɪp/ DEE-_-TRIP.) is the Democratic Hill committee for the United States House of Representatives, working to elect Democrats to that body.
+The Democratic Congressional Campaign Committee (DCCC) (Note: Pronounced "D-triple-C"/diː 'trɪpəl siː/ DEE-_-TRIH-pəl-_-SEE; sometimes abbreviated as /diː trɪp/ DEE-_-TRIP.) is the Democratic Hill committee for the United States House of Representatives, working to elect Democrats to that body.
 The DCCC recruits candidates, raises funds and organizes races in districts expected to yield politically notable or close elections.
-The committee consists of the Chairperson (who according to Democratic Caucus rules is a fellow member of the caucus appointed by the party leader in the House), their staff, and other Democratic members of Congress in various executive roles.
+The committee consists of the chairperson (who according to Democratic Caucus rules is a fellow member of the caucus appointed by the party leader in the House), their staff, and other Democratic members of Congress in various executive roles.

-The Chairperson of the DCCC is the sixth-ranking position among House Democrats, after the Speaker, the Majority Leader, the Majority Whip, the House Assistant Democratic Leader, and the Democratic Caucus Chairperson.
-The current chair is Suzan DelBene of Washington, who assumed the position in 2023.
+The chairperson of the DCCC is the sixth-ranking position among House Democrats when they are in the majority: after the speaker, the majority leader, the majority whip, the assistant Democratic leader, and the Democratic Caucus chairperson.
+In a congress with democrats in the minority, the DCCC position is the fifth most senior role, as the party does not then nominate a speaker.

+The current DCCC chair is Suzan DelBene of Washington, who assumed the position in 2023.

 History

 The DCCC was created in 1866 as the Democratic National Congressional Committee.
 Due to the reform of campaign finance legislation in 2004, the DCCC divides its activities among two organizations prior to Election Day: